Principle and Application of Electrospark Machining (EDM)

 5. Usually the efficiency is lower than cutting processing.
 Cutting can be used for rough processing first, and then EDM finishing can be used.

-6. During the discharge process, part of the energy is consumed by the tool electrode, which leads to the consumption of the tool electrode and has a certain impact on the forming accuracy.
-4 Application of EDM EDM is used in perforation processing, cavity processing, wire cutting processing, EDM grinding and boring processing, EDM development processing, surface strengthening, non-metallic EDM or for printing marks, engraving, running gear meshing parts, and removing taps or drills broken in parts.
+Application of EDM EDM is used in perforation processing, cavity processing, wire cutting processing, EDM grinding and boring processing, EDM development processing, surface strengthening, non-metallic EDM or for printing marks, engraving, running gear meshing parts, and removing taps or drills broken in parts.

 Main applications of EDM technology: